 Measuring The Cut

-Your pattern may call for you to cut in a variety of dimensions, which means you will need to be even more accurate that you would be with a standard cut.
+When cutting fabrics your pattern may call for you to cut in a variety of dimensions, which means you will need to be even more accurate that you would be with a standard cut.
 As such, it is a good idea to always measure twice, using both a ruler and a rotary cutter if you have one.

 This will ensure you create clean and even lines that are both accurate and aligned with the grain of the fabric.
 This is a useful tip to follow even in cases where the pattern seems relatively simple, as taking the time to double-check at the beginning could save you a lot of time later in the project.